 Then there is the section in the bill as follows:

 “The Religious Freedom Restoration Act of 1993 (42 U.S.C.
 2000bb et seq.) shall not provide a claim concerning, or a defense to a claim under, a covered title, or provide a basis for challenging the application or enforcement of a covered title.”

 This is in direct reference to Trump’s Ex.
 Ord.
 No. 13798.
 Promoting Free Speech and Religious Liberty.
-People here Trump and their gut reaction is to think “uh oh this is probably a bad thing”, but I think while understandable this view is certainly not always correct.
+People hear Trump and their gut reaction is to think “uh oh this is probably a bad thing”, but I think while understandable this view is certainly not always correct.
 Now, I don’t need to stress my credentials here in regards to my opposition to Trump but I will regardless.
 In my city I was among the first to organize a protest against Donald Trump in 2016 when he first visited during his campaign, months before the mass rallies that followed the announcement of him winning the election that I also participated in.
 However in reading the contents of the executive order, I actually agree here with Trump.
 I say this as someone not blinded by political tribalism, yes Trump is right here.
-He was also right to oppose NAFTA when Clinton supported it.
+He is a bastard in most all other respects but he was right here, and he was also right to oppose NAFTA when Clinton supported it, even if for the wrong reasons.
 I stand by this position.

 In Section 2 of the executive order Trump says: